danieljo12/PastebinApp/README.md

 # PastebinAPP
-a pastebin app made with java
+a pastebin creator app that i made to learn about gui and other stuff..

 First ever javafx application that clodio made!